-The exam is meant to recognize attorneys in the specialty of workers' compensation and allow them to stand out from attorneys whom dedicate just a small percentage of their practice to workers' compensation certification program in Pennsylvania.
-Matthew Wilson was a member of that committee and has since worked with the group on what has turned to be a very successful program.
-They launched the first certification test in March 2013 and in that first year 149 people, including three of our partners, became certified specialists.
-Because of Matt's involvement on not eligible to take the exam.
+In 2009, the Workers' Compensation Section of the Pennsylvania Bar Association formed a committee to create the first legal certification program in certified specialists.
+Because of Matt's involvement on the committee, he and the rest of the members were not eligible to take the exam.
 In spring 2014, another 32 attorneys, including three more Martin Law attorneys, became certified.
 Finally in 2015, Judge David B. Torrey, created a second test enabling Matt Wilson to take the certification test.
 After proving that he has actively practiced law for more than five years and dedicates at least half of his practice to workers' compensation claims, Matt sat for a four-hour exam and passed to become Martin Law's newest certified specialist.
 We are so proud of Matt for his time and dedication to the process which was designed to help you, the client, identify well-qualified attorneys to represent them.